 In operation, the crown is turned anti-clockwise enabling the case verso to which the movement is attached to rotate.
 A scale from 0–6000ft is marked around the circumference of the case and the altitude is set by the engraved index point situated on the verso.
 The crown is then turned clockwise and the new value set and locked.

-In the history of the of the aneroid barometer, this is one of the most important and useful innovations.
+In the history of the aneroid barometer, this is one of the most important and useful innovations.
 It was used widely by this maker, notably in the Forecasting Aneroid, and it was copied extensively by Short & Mason (Tycos) and others.

 Some slight shadowing to the dial, minor marks to centre, the case with light abrasions, very slight depression to verso.
 The leather case structurally sound, the leather in good order, slight wear and minor losses.
 The fabric interior bright and vibrant, the velvet slightly faded to upper case edge.
 Fully serviced and conserved, tested to full scale deflection, excellent progression and sensitivity.
 Minimal hysterisis.